JasonDGian/GitHub/README.md

 Git is a versatile tool that can be used not only with GitHub but also in a variety of other configurations.
 For example, a company might manage its codebase through a strictly local repository, allowing employees to collaborate internally without relying on an external hub.
 Similarly, a solo developer might use Git solely on their own PC for personal projects, choosing not to upload their files to any external service.

+> [!IMPORTANT]
-To use Git, you'll need to install it on your system.
+> To use Git, you'll need to install it on your system.
 The installation process varies depending on your operating system and distribution; whether you're using Linux or Windows.
 But you probably already knew that.

 ---